-Hirunaka no Ryuusei, by YAMAMORI MikaBy Emily • Jan 1st, 2014 • Category: Age Difference, Hirunaka no Ryuusei, Lead Story, Teacher-Student, YAMAMORI Mika
+Hirunaka no Ryuusei, by YAMAMORI MikaBy Emily • Jan 1st, 2014 • Category: Age Difference, Hirunaka no Ryuusei, Lead Story, move, Teacher-Student, YAMAMORI Mika

 Title: Hirunaka no Ryuusei (Daytime Shooting Star)

 Margaret Comics 2011

 I’ve been hooked on this series for a long time.
 It’s kind of shocking that I haven’t included it here yet.
 I blame my own laziness about updating my site.
 I’m so sorry! ;_; This is a fun shoujo story with really clean, lovely artwork and appealing characters.
 As I write this, there are already 7 volumes out.
 This is one of those series where I buy each volume the moment it comes out.
 I’m pretty sure that due to the subject matter, a series like this will never be licensed for English release, which is a shame.
 I’d love to own shiny translated volumes.
 Mmmm.